cfcurtis/pdfstitcher-org/_docs/09-translate.md

 Above is an example of what you might see if you open a partially completed translation file with Poedit.
 You can click on each row to edit the corresponding translation, and the entries can be sorted from the "View" menu to show suspected errors or missing values first.

 ### Text editor
-You can edit the .po file directly in a text editor by right clicking the file, choosing "Open With", and selecting "Notepad":
+Poedit is the preferred editor for .po files, as it makes sure the formatting is correct.
+However, you can edit the .po file directly in a text editor by right clicking the file, choosing "Open With", and selecting "Notepad":

 ![open in notepad](/assets/images/09-translate-img2.png)